shanenelson1117/OoO_CPU/README.md

 The benchmark riscv machine code files can be found in "source/benchmarks".

 ## Benchmarks
 Included are a set of benchmarks, which when run by the testbench, validate the processors correctness.
-To change which testbench is run, edit `instructmem.sv` to change the included file to be the chosen benchmark.
+To change which testbench is run, edit `instructmem.sv` to change the include file to be the chosen benchmark.
 Also change the testbench to included the correct register assertions and necessary amount of cycles.
 Included is a modelsim `runlab.do` file and necessary wave files.